localhost-server/WiChat/README.md

 # WiChat for Android

-A secure, decentralized, peer-to-peer messaging app that works over Bluetooth mesh networks.
+A secure, decentralized, peer-to-peer messaging app that works over Wi-Fi Direct networks.
 No internet required, no servers, no phone numbers - just pure encrypted communication.

 This is the **Android port** of the original [bitchat iOS app](https://github.com/jackjackbits/bitchat), maintaining 100% protocol compatibility for cross-platform communication.